vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-clean-up member connection
+-- add member state caching
-  -- some unused code in space channel
+-- remove observables in signal hub, use typed event?

-  -- need to send a cached version of all members in a room each new joiner
+-- repair the webrtc bit

 have the context make the event, remove event making out of the graphQL resolver